Recruitment

 • Hire - Mark the candidate as hired.

 Each status change is tracked in the activity log so you have a full audit trail of pipeline movements.
-You can also update the status from the entity drawer or through the edit form.

 Filtering and Table Controls

 Use the status filter on the seeker list to view all candidates at a specific pipeline stage.
 For example, filter by "Interviewed" to see candidates awaiting a decision, or by "Active" to review new applicants.
 The seeker table also supports a column visibility toggle so you can customize which fields are shown, and a right-click context menu that provides the same row actions as the three-dot dropdown for quick access.
+The Search CVs filter searches inside processed CV text after you type a term and press Enter.

 Activity Tracking